You are here

 On June 1, 2016, the Macbride Raptor Project changed its name to the Iowa Raptor Project to better represent the scope of our work and our new vision to focus on research and education.
 You can learn more about the changes on our blog.

-The Raptor Center currently displays over 20 unreleaseable birds of prey historically found in Iowa.
+The Raptor Center currently displays 17 unreleaseable birds of prey historically found in Iowa.
 The Raptor Center is open to the public and we welcome visitors!

 Stay in the loop with our monthly e-newsletter, The Raptor Review.
 Sign up here and select "Iowa Raptor Project" as your program of interest.